 When you arrive in the main parking lot near Schloss Neuschwanstein (Google maps location here) you can walk up to the castle via a steep road.
 Unfortunately, cars are not allowed to drive directly to the castle.
 However, it is a paved road, and takes about 40 minutes to walk.
 You can opt for a shuttle, or a horse drawn carriage as an alternative, but no matter what, arrive early.

 Sunrise is the only time I recommend photos at this location.
-By 8 am, the castle and Marienbrücke are full of people, and you won’t be able to get a good photo.
-Moreover, it is also quite stressful, as moving across the bridge is difficult with the amount of people, and you can wait in line as long as 2 hours in the high summer season.
+By 8 am, the castle and Marienbrücke are full of people.
+You won’t be able to get a good photo after crowds arrive.
+Moreover, it is also quite stressful.
+Moving across the high, narrow bridge is difficult when crowded.
+In high summer, you can wait as long as 2 hours to get on the bridge!

 Schloss Neuschwanstein is definitely top of Germany’s most beautiful castles for wedding photos, but it’s popularity could mean stress if you don’t plan accordingly.

 Burg Eltz is an 800 year old castle nested in the sleepy forests near Koblenz, Germany.
 About 1.5 hours away from Frankfurt, the castle is a day trip from the city.
 Burg Eltz is a truly medieval work of architecture.
-Construction began in the 1200s and the building has been owned by the descendents of the Eltz family through over 30 generations.
+Construction began in the 1200s!
+Since then, the building has been owned by the descendents of the Eltz family through over 30 generations.

-It is one of the only castles in Germany which was never conquered by force, and has lived a largely peaceful life in this serene valley.
+It is one of the only castles in Germany which was never conquered by force.
+Therefore, it has lived a largely peaceful life in this serene valley.
 It avoided Nazi conquest in WWII largely due to its unimportant location.

 Considering the history of this castle, it’s a very iconic and apparently “lucky” place to venture for your elopement vows!